Source: Adobe Stock/Destina

 Additional benefits are that minimally invasive robotic interventions lessen the potential complications of larger wounds and shorten the patients’ convalescent periods.

-Report • Robotic surgery
+Article • Robotic surgery

 Dr Jan Stallkamp, Professor for Automation in Healthcare and Biotechnology, has a vision: robots that can treat patients more efficiently and more precisely than any human physician.